 Then there's the infamous Bravo Bikini scene in Florem....

 The Vampire outfits for Agnès and Edea in the Japanese version, and their Spellfencer outfits in all versions.

-Multiple Endings: You can get the normal ending by ignoring Airy's warnings and continuing to mash X when awakening a crystal at any point after you start chapter 5, which will ultimately overload and break the crystal and is what you're repeatedly hinted you must eventually do.
-However, continuing to revive the crystals like you're expected to will have similar consequences, with the difference that doing so will also reveal the Bigger Bad behind the scenes.
+Multiple Endings: The game never actually asks you what branch of the plot you want to choose, but you nonetheless have the option starting from Chapter 5.
+You can get the normal ending by continuing to mash X while awakening a crystal, in spite of Airy's warnings that you'll shatter it, which is what you're repeatedly hinted may be the best course of action.
+However, continuing to awaken the crystals like Airy asks you to will have similar consequences, with the difference that doing so will also reveal the Bigger Bad behind the scenes.

 New Game+: After Ouroboros is defeated.
 You even get to choose the stuff you want to carry over (Levels, money, how far Norende has been reconstructed, classes...).

-No Kill Like Overkill: In addition to the secondary use of Bravely Second described below, the game also encourages you to do this via post-battle bonuses: killing all the enemies in a single attack, within a single turn and without getting hit gets you bonus pg, EXP and JP, respectively and if you do each one multiple times in a row, the amount of bonus you get increases as well.
+No Kill Like Overkill: In addition to the secondary use of Bravely Second described below, the game also encourages you to do this via post-battle bonuses: killing all the enemies in a single attack, within a single turn, and/or without taking damage gets you bonus pg, EXP and JP (respectively) and if you do each one multiple times in a row, the amount of bonus you get increases as well.

 Nothing Is Scarier: After Airy reveals her true colors and leaves, the part of the menu she normally pops up in is blank.
 After a whole game's worth of it, it can be a bit unnerving.

-Obviously Evil: If there's a character who strangely towers a head above all other characters in the game, including adult NPCs, that guy is most likely a Jobmaster and thus your enemy.
-This is averted for Datz and Mazher Lee, though the latter is only that tall because her husband also looks tall (but then that leaves their daughter a midget at simply 15/18 years).
+Obviously Evil: If there's a character who strangely towers a head above all other characters in the game, including adult NPCs, and seems to be wearing a fancy outfit, chances are that guy is an Asterisk bearer and (in some way) your enemy.
+This is averted for Zatz and Datz, and Mazher Lee, though the latter is only that tall because her husband also looks tall (but then that leaves their daughter a midget at simply 15/18 years).